Cooper Canada: Innovation

-Prior to Cooper and Weeks's purchase, the company had made ski and snowshoe harness sets.
+Prior to Cooper and Weeks's purchase, the company made leather coin purses, key cases and business portfolios along with ski and snowshoe harness sets.
 With the Great Depression impacting sales, they switched focus to economy-priced protective ice hockey shin guards (in 1933) and gloves (in 1935).
 Frank Selke, manager of the Montreal Canadiens in the 1950s and early 1960s, worked with Cooper to decrease the weight and improve the durability and safety of hockey equipment.
 In 1969, the company introduced the plastic hockey stick replacement blade widely used in road hockey.
+In 1955 the company became the Canadian Licensee to produce and market Buxton leathergoods in the Canadian market.
+Buxton was a US-based company and a leader in the fine leathergoods industry.

 Cooper employees and customers worked closely together to develop innovations like goaltenders' throat protection and professional grade lacrosse equipment.
 In the 1970s, when few professional athletes were paid to endorse equipment, Dave Dryden, brother of Ken Dryden, assisted the company in their Custom Pro Shop, sharing his latest thoughts on how to improve goaltenders' protective gear.

 Expansion

 Following the July 5, 1972 acquisition of hockey stick and baseball bat maker Hespeler-St. Mary's Wood Specialties Ltd. from the Seagram family, the company expanded into the bat market, with Major League Baseball finally approving their bats on March 27, 1986.
 The bats gained popularity with such players as Tony Fernández, Buck Martínez, Tim Raines, Paul Molitor, Kelly Gruber, Jesse Barfield, Cecil Fielder, Joe Carter, and Hubie Brooks, and were the first Canadian-made bats used in major league play.
 The factory maxed out production capacity to gain 30% market share in baseball bat sales by 1988, remaining number two behind Louisville Slugger.
 A move of the production facilities in 1996 coincided with the decline of professional use of Cooper bats.